Health effects of electronic cigarettes: Medical societies

 On September 9, 2019, following an upsurge of reports of lung disease associated with vaping, the American Medical Association issued a statement saying "In light of increasing reports of e-cigarette-associated lung illnesses across the country, the AMA urges the public to avoid the use of e-cigarette products until health officials further investigate and understand the cause of these illnesses."
 The next day the American Lung Association issued a warning, saying "E-cigarettes are not safe and can cause irreversible lung damage and lung disease.
 No one should use e-cigarettes or any other tobacco product.
 This message is even more urgent today following the increasing reports of vaping-related illnesses and deaths nationwide."
-On November 19, 2019, the American Medical Association urged for a complete ban on all types of vaping products that are not approved by the US FDA as quitting smoking aids.
+In 2019, the American Medical Association urged a complete ban on all types of vaping products that are not approved by the US FDA as quitting smoking aids.

 Risk context

 When evaluating the health effects of some activity, a reasonable question is "what is the practical alternative?"
 If the alternatives are worse, then the activity must be measured against the alternatives.
 If the alternative is smoking, the answer might be different than if the alternative is simply to avoid nicotine.
 This is because the health impacts of smoking are strongly negative, while the impacts of avoiding nicotine entirely are positive.